armory/spinnaker-operator/doc/spinnaker-accounts.md

 ### `spec.settings`

-This is a map of settings that are supported by Halyard.
+Map of settings that are supported by Halyard.
 For instance:

 ```yaml
 spec: